An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Rendering Recommendations

-• We recommend you utilize progressive enhancement so that SEO elements and content render in HTML.
-Google actually put together a resource on rendering on the web that is quite helpful.
+• Utilize progressive enhancement so that SEO elements and content render in HTML.
+Google has a helpful resource on rendering on the web

 • Other methods like initial static rendering and pre-rendering can get the job done too.
 (Although these should be your second option after progressive enhancement.)

-• There are some core principles of JavaScript that can shed more light on the topic, and consider familiarizing yourself more with the dev team's priorities so you can work more effectively with them.
+• Core principles of JavaScript can shed more light on the topic, and consider familiarizing yourself more with the dev team's priorities so you can work more effectively with them.

 Common Mistakes with Rendering